csharpfritz/csharp_with_csharpfritz/sessions/Season-07/0703/README.md

 - **Blobs** - Files and blocks of data that can be stored and retrieved.
 File content can also be accessed in a web browser
 - **Tables** - Schemaless storage of data identified by a partition key and a row key.
-- **Queues** - First in - First out storage that can be used to store a small block of text
+- **Queues** - First in - First out storage that can be used to store a small block of text up to 64kb that is able to be stored in an XML document.
 - **File Shares** - File system storage that is used by App Service.

 ## Work with storage locally